velvetarchangel/Othello/README.md

 With that you should be good to compile and run the game file.

+##### Logic Class Tests
+Logic class Junit tests are provided to test the logical functioning of the game file classes.
+You can run the test class files to check the working condition of the game class files.
+Instrunctions on how to run Junit tests are given below:-
+1. Make sure that the game class files are present together with the test class files.
+2. You also need to make sure that the files **hamcrest-core-1.3.jar** and **junit-4.12.jar** are present in the same directory as the game class files and the test class files.
+3. To run the tests, you will need to use the following commands,
+- **For Linux/Mac:** ```javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java``` followed by ```java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore <name of test class>```
+- **For Windows:** ```javac -cp .;junit-4.12.jar;hamcrest-core-1.3.jar *.java``` followed by ```java -cp .;junit-4.12.jar;hamcrest-core-1.3.jar org.junit.runner.JUnitCore <name of test class>```

 ## Authors
 **Vivian Huynh** - Team Leader